g33kex/GLaDOS/index.md

 The robot has active independant wheels and is controlled with a differential drive.
 A third passive wheel is used to stabilize it.
 Tacheometry and sensor fusion is used to determine its position at all time.

-A large claw that's about the width of the cube is used to grab the balls and is mounted on a crane-like structure to raiser and lower it.
+A large claw that's about the width of the cube is used to grab the balls and is mounted on a crane-like structure to raise and lower it.

 ![Picture of the claw](images/claw1.jpg)